srcery-colors/srcery-vim/README.md

 Make sure that you set these variables before assigning `colorscheme`.

-#### Colors
+### Colors

 You can customize each of Srcery's colors, to customize say the red color:

 ```vim
 let g:srcery_red = '#FF0000'
 ```

 Refer to the [table](#TUI) for a full list of color variables, hexes and more.

-This will only work on `set termguicolors` and in Gvim, to override terminal colors, do so in your [terminal configuration](https://github.com/srcery-colors/srcery-terminal).
+This will only work on `set termguicolors` and in gVim, to override terminal colors, do so in your [terminal configuration](https://github.com/srcery-colors/srcery-terminal).

+### Options

 #### g:srcery_bold

 Enables bold text.

-default: 1
+Default: 1

 #### g:srcery_italic

 Enables italic text.

-default: gui 1, term 0
+Default: gui 1, term 0

 #### g:srcery_underline

 Enables underlined text.

-default: 1
+Default: 1

 #### g:srcery_undercurl

 Enables undercurled text.

-default: 1
+Default: 1

 #### g:srcery_inverse